davidxk/vimconf/README.md

 # vimconf
-This is my personal vim configurations, including a vimrc file, a dictionary, color schemes and plugins managed with pathogen.
+This is my personal vim configurations, including a vimrc file, a dictionary, some color schemes and plugins managed with pathogen.
+It has been maintained for three years, since I started using Vim in my undergrad.

+There's a lot of handy personalized configurations in vimrc and it supports folding and syntax highlight for a bunch of languages that I've been working with.
+I have been using it mainly for my Mac but I try to get it working compatibly with Windows and other Linux systems, as well.

+Hope fellow vim-lovers could find something useful here!

 ## Plugins
 * [a.vim](https://github.com/vim-scripts/a.vim)